compasjs/compas/docs/features/postgres-and-s3.md

 ```

 As you may have seen in the output, it does not only start a PostgreSQL container, but
-also a Minio container.
-Minio is a S3 compatible document store, which can be used for
+also a [versitygw](https://github.com/versity/versitygw) container.
+Versitygw is a S3
+compatible document store, which can be used for saving files.
+It listens on
-saving files.
+`http://127.0.0.1:9000` and serves the `eu-central-1` region.

 Some other docker commands provided by `@compas/cli`: